nuland-project/wasm_ringsig/README.md

      at module.exports (/home/misha/IdeaProjects/tmp/wasm_ringsig/node_modules/webpack-cli/bin/config-yargs.js:89:48)
 "

-I managed to fix this error by copy-paste folder "node_modules" from another folder with workable project, but this folder must not be added to git. need to mention that `package.json` is same.
+I managed to fix this error by copy-paste folder "node_modules" from another folder with workable project, but this folder must not be added to git

+need to mention that `package.json` is same.

 ## how to run: